New Septic Tank Legislation - EPP2 - Exemption - Permit

 The EPP2 Explained

-At some point in the near future, ALL discharges from septic tanks and sewage treatment plants will have to be registered with the Environment Agency under the EPP2.
+At some point in the future, ALL discharges from septic tanks and sewage treatment plants will have to be registered with the Environment Agency under the EPP2.
 This applies to both new and existing systems, no matter how old they are.

 Until recently, Everyone who had a sewage treatment plant or septic tank that discharged to either ground or a watercourse, needed to have a Consent to Discharge from the Environment Agency.